livingsilver94/deezerart/README.md

 python setup.py mkplugin
 ```
 A file called `deezerart.zip` will appear in the current directory.
 The archive can be installed via the Plugin section of the Picard options.

+## Issues

+Due to a bug in Picard versions older that 2.5, the cover art provider does not handle HTTP redirections.
+A workaround is available, but this will make Picard hang a little on slow networks, and will make it crash on Windows.
+So if on Windows, make sure you're running the latest release.